Kidney failure

-Kidney failure, also known as end-stage kidney disease, is a medical condition in which the kidneys can no longer adequately filter waste products from the blood, functioning at less than 15% of normal levels.
+Kidney failure, also known as renal failure or end-stage renal disease (ESRD), is a medical condition in which the kidneys can no longer adequately filter waste products from the blood, functioning at less than 15% of normal levels.
 Kidney failure is classified as either acute kidney failure, which develops rapidly and may resolve; and chronic kidney failure, which develops slowly and can often be irreversible.
 Symptoms may include leg swelling, feeling tired, vomiting, loss of appetite, and confusion.
-Complications of acute and chronic failure include uremia, high blood potassium, and volume overload.
-Complications of chronic failure also include heart disease, high blood pressure, and anemia.
+Complications of acute and chronic failure include uremia, hyperkalemia, and volume overload.
+Complications of chronic failure also include heart disease, high blood pressure, and anaemia.

 Causes of acute kidney failure include low blood pressure, blockage of the urinary tract, certain medications, muscle breakdown, and hemolytic uremic syndrome.
 Causes of chronic kidney failure include diabetes, high blood pressure, nephrotic syndrome, and polycystic kidney disease.
 Diagnosis of acute failure is often based on a combination of factors such as decreased urine production or increased serum creatinine.
 Diagnosis of chronic failure is based on a glomerular filtration rate (GFR) of less than 15 or the need for renal replacement therapy.
 It is also equivalent to stage 5 chronic kidney disease.